Fall of the Assad regime: Military advances

 The takeover of Homs by opposition forces prompted widespread public celebrations, with residents participating in street demonstrations.
 Celebrants chanted anti-Assad slogans including: "Assad is gone, Homs is free" and "Long live Syria, down with Bashar al-Assad", removed government symbols which included portraits of Assad, while opposition fighters conducted victory celebrations including celebratory gunfire.

 Abandoned army tank on a highway.

 On 7 December, Syrian rebels announced that they started surrounding Damascus after capturing nearby towns, with rebel commander Hassan Abdul Ghani stating that "our forces have begun implementing the final phase of encircling the capital Damascus."
 The rebels started encircling the capital after capturing Al-Sanamayn, a town 20 km from the southern entrance of Damascus.
 By the evening, pro-government forces had left the towns on the outskirts of Damascus, including Jaramana, Qatana, Muadamiyat al-Sham, Darayya, Al-Kiswah, Al-Dumayr, Daraa and sites near the Mezzeh Air Base.

 The Syrian Army attempted to maintain public order through state media broadcasts, urging citizens to disregard what they termed "false news" aimed at destabilizing national security.
 Military leadership assured the population of their continued commitment to defending the country, though their ability to do so appeared increasingly limited.
 Opposition reconnaissance units penetrated the capital's defences, establishing positions in strategic locations throughout the city.
 Special operations teams conducted unsuccessful searches for Assad within Damascus.

-In April 2025, Israeli prime minister Benjamin Netanyahu said that Israeli F-16 fighter jets intercepted Iranian aircraft suspected to be carrying airborne divisions to assist the Assad regime, forcing them to turn back.
+In April 2025, Israeli prime minister Benjamin Netanyahu claimed that Israeli F-16 fighter jets intercepted Iranian aircraft suspected to be carrying airborne divisions to assist the Assad regime at some point during the opposition offensive, forcing them to turn back.